-The MA in Applied History program provides you with practical academic training and experience in:
+This program provides practical academic training and experience through:

 - Advanced study in diverse historical field and subjects